awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-beanstalk.md

 # Running the X\-Ray Daemon on AWS Elastic Beanstalk<a name="xray-daemon-beanstalk"></a>

-You can run the X\-Ray daemon on your Elastic Beanstalk environment's EC2 instances to relay trace data from your application to AWS X\-Ray\.
+To relay trace data from your application to AWS X\-Ray, you can run the X\-Ray daemon on your Elastic Beanstalk environment's Amazon EC2 instances\.
+For a list of supported platforms, see [Configuring AWS X\-Ray Debugging](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-debugging.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 **Note**
-For a list of supported platforms, see [Configuring AWS X\-Ray Debugging](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-debugging.html) in the AWS Elastic Beanstalk Developer Guide\.

 The daemon uses your environment's instance profile for permissions\.
 For instructions about adding permissions to the Elastic Beanstalk instance profile, see [Giving the Daemon Permission to Send Data to X\-Ray](xray-daemon.md#xray-daemon-permissions)\.

-AWS Elastic Beanstalk platforms provide a configuration option that you can set to run the daemon automatically\.
-You can enable the daemon in a configuration file in your source code or by checking an option in the Elastic Beanstalk console\.

-The daemon is installed on the instance and runs as a service when you enable the configuration option\.
+Elastic Beanstalk platforms provide a configuration option that you can set to run the daemon automatically\.
+You can enable the daemon in a configuration file in your source code or by choosing an option in the Elastic Beanstalk console\.
+When you enable the configuration option, the daemon is installed on the instance and runs as a service\.

-The version included on Elastic Beanstalk platforms may not be the latest version\.
-See the Elastic Beanstalk release notes to find out the version of the daemon that is available for the platform configuration that you use\.
+The version included on Elastic Beanstalk platforms might not be the latest version\.
+See the [Supported Platforms topic](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts.platforms.html) to find out the version of the daemon that is available for your platform configuration\.

+Elastic Beanstalk does not provide the X\-Ray daemon on the Multicontainer Docker \(Amazon ECS\) platform\.
+The Scorekeep sample application shows how to use the X\-Ray daemon on Amazon ECS with Elastic Beanstalk\.
+See [Instrumenting Amazon ECS Applications](scorekeep-ecs.md) for details\.

-## Using Elastic Beanstalk's X\-Ray Integration to Run the X\-Ray Daemon<a name="xray-daemon-beanstalk-option"></a>
+## Using the Elastic Beanstalk X\-Ray Integration to Run the X\-Ray Daemon<a name="xray-daemon-beanstalk-option"></a>

 Use the console to turn on X\-Ray integration, or configure it in your application source code with a configuration file\.